briebug/ngrx-auto-entity-docs/reference/reference.md

 <br>

 **Properties (Selectors)** <br>
-Getters that will return an observable containing data on the **Facade** model's entities and state.
+Getters that will return an observable containing data on the **Facade**'s entities and state.

 | Property | Return Type | Description |
 | -------- | ----------- | ----------- |